Applying laser dispersion and laser ablation to generate functional layers for deep drawing tools

 diamond-like carbon films) and investigation of the frictional properties of laser-patterned films on the nano and

-μm thickness were irradiated using a femtosecond laser (λ=1030 nm, τ=320 fs) at low fluences (below the single-pulse damage threshold) corresponding to the conditions of surface graphitization and incipient ablation developing during multipulse irradiation.
+microscale.
+The DLN films of 2-3 μm thickness were irradiated using a femtosecond laser (λ=1030 nm, τ=320 fs) at low fluences (below the single-pulse damage threshold) corresponding to the conditions of surface graphitization and incipient ablation developing during multipulse irradiation.
 The low-fluence multipulse irradiation was applied to produce periodic linear micropatterns (graphitized strips of <10 μm width and 20 μm period) on the DLN films.
 Microfriction properties of the laser-patterned films were studied using atomic force microscopy (AFM) in the lateral force mode.
 It was found that transition from nano to microscale (by increasing an AFM tip radius from 10 nm to 1.5 μm) was characterized by significant changes in the friction behaviour of laser-patterned films, demonstrating much lower friction forces within laser-irradiated areas than on the original film.
 The laser-patterned surface was found to exhibit changes in the wettability due to enlarged hydrophobicity of laser-graphitized surface.
 This resulted in a strong influence

 of capillary forces on the friction forces under the ‘nano’ loads and lowering of the friction forces on the laser-modified surface.
 The relative role of laser-induced surface modifications (graphitization, spallation, ablation, nanostructuring) in the observed microfriction behaviour is discussed.